 Kimberlee also helped lead the Mutter Museum inspired Philly Phreak Show art installation to the base of the effigy at Burning Man 2015.
 In 2016 she brought her first mural to Center Camp in Black Rock City.
 Locally, She is a part of The Philadelphia Experiment (PEX) where she assists the art director and effigy team and displays her own art at festivals and events.

-Kimberlee’s pen & ink illustrations started in 1990s ‘zines to the streets of Philadelphia.
+Kimberlee’s pen & ink illustrations started in 1990s ‘zines and grew to the streets of Philadelphia.
 To her, art is gateway to great things when used to feed imagination; it connects people, helps us imagine possibility, and gives space to dreams of making positive change in the world.
 By creating impermanent and burnable art, pasting murals around Philly, and illustrating in a comic inspired style, Kimberlee creates art that is tangible to every day experience.
 Her ideal is to elevate experience with beauty and mindful moments.
-Her subject ranges from dancer muses to Goddess images meant to inspire women to feel their creative power.
+Her subject ranges from dancer muses to Goddess images meant to inspire feminine creative power.